niklasax/Election_Analysis/README.md

 Total votes cast in this congrssional election: 369,711

+* Winner of the election: Diana DeGette
+  * Vote count: 272,892
+  * Percentage of total votes: 73.8%

 * County with the largest number of votes: Denver
   * 306,055 total votes
   * 82.5% of total votes

 ### Detail